More Modules and Libraries

 .ml

-files as Module types are to.mli
+files as module types are to.mli

-files - Use
+- Use

-module type Type_name_here = ... type here ...
+module type TYPE_NAME_HERE = sig ... declarations here ... end

-to declare module types (.mli
+to define module types (.mli

-(* everything before the end below is what would be in an equivalent .mli file declaring this type *)
+(* everything before the `end` below is what would be in an equivalent .mli file declaring this type *)

-val emptyset : 'a t
+val empty : t

-val add : 'a -> 'a t -> 'a t
+val add : string -> t -> t

-val remove : 'a -> 'a t -> ('a -> 'a -> bool) -> 'a t
+val remove : string -> t -> t

 end